vprimianiheroic/heroc-search/README.md

 vercel --prod
 ```

+## Netlify Serverless Functions (API Proxy)

+- The backend search is handled by a Netlify serverless function located in `netlify/functions/search.js`.
+- **API Key Security:** Set your HEROIC API key as an environment variable in Netlify (`HEROIC_API_KEY`).
+Do not expose it in frontend code.
+- The frontend calls `/api/search` which is proxied to the HEROIC API by the serverless function.

 ## Contributing

 This is an MVP (Minimum Viable Product) designed to demonstrate the core functionality of a heroic search tool.
 Future enhancements could include: